 Areas of expertise: Child sexual abuse; Trauma informed care; Trauma-focused cognitive behavioral therapy; Self-care for the professional

-Staudacher has over 25 years of experience in social work.
-She is a licensed clinical social worker and she most recently served as the Director of Clinical Services and a therapist at Pathfinders Milwaukee, Inc. Over the course of her career she has focused her work on trauma victims, mostly survivors of child sexual abuse, and has become extremely knowledgeable in trauma-informed care.
+Staudacher has over 25 years of experience in the Social Work profession.
+She is a licensed clinical social worker and she most recently served as the Director of Clinical Services and a Therapist at Pathfinders Milwaukee, Inc. Over the course of her career, she has focused her work on trauma victims, mostly survivors of child sexual abuse, and has become extremely knowledgeable in trauma-informed care.
 Because of this work, she noticed the need for professionals who provide care to trauma survivors to practice self-care, and this has become an area of interest for her as well.
 Other previous work includes general mental health, youth, LGBTQA+, child and family welfare, and adults with developmental disabilities.
-Her work experience has been with individuals, families, groups, organizations and communities.
+Her work experience has been with individuals, families, groups, organizations, and communities.

-Staudacher earned her Bachelor of Arts from Mount Mary College, double majoring in social work and behavioral science.
+Staudacher earned her Bachelor of Arts from Mount Mary College, double majoring in Social Work and Behavioral Science.
 She earned her Master of Social Work from the University of Wisconsin – Milwaukee with a concentration in child and family welfare.
-She is a member of the National Association of Social Workers (NASW), and was presented with the Unsung Hero Award in 2012 for her clinical work with Latino survivors of sexual violence.
+She is a member of the National Association of Social Workers (NASW) at both the state and national levels.
+She is a member of the Children’s Issues Committee with NASW of Wisconsin.
+Additionally, she is a member of the nationally-known Baccalaureate Social Work Program Directors Association (BPD) and the state-focused Wisconsin Council on Social Work Education (WCSWE).
+Staudacher serves as a Board Member of the Review Board for the Capuchin Province of St. Joseph.
+She was invited to be a Board Member due to her clinical experience with sexual assault victims/survivors.
+Staudacher was presented with the Unsung Hero Award in 2012 for her clinical work with Latino survivors of sexual violence.
 In 2015, she was presented with the Voices of Courage Award from the Wisconsin Coalition on Sexual Assault for her work in child sexual violence prevention.Social Work >